oraichain/orai/x/websocket/spec/02_messages.md

 - The fee type is invalid.
 - The report already exists (by checking whether in that block height, the same request ID is reported twice)
 - Unexpected error in adding the report into the store.
+- the result status is different from the success and fail status.

 ## MsgAddReporter